WenJinfeng/FaaSLight/README.md

     print("step7 end")
 ```

-After the serverless application is processed by the above LambdaLite, it can run on AWS Lambda again.
+After the serverless application is processed by the above LambdaLite, it can be run on AWS Lambda again.

-The script to invoke the serverless application and ontain the performance result is in InvokeScript/invokeFunctionScript.py.
+The script to invoke the serverless application and obtain the performance result is in InvokeScript/invokeFunctionScript.py.